See the work of various local and national artists in the Tony Hungerford Memorial Art Gallery.

 Annual Juried Student Exhibition

 Submissions for the Annual Juried Student Exhibition will be accepted from March 28 to April 1.
 Please see the submission guidelines and form here.
 The jury will select exhibition works on April 5.
-Any work not accepted for the gallery exhibition must be picked up April 6 - 8.
-Students must pick up their exhibited works May 6 - 9.
-Work not retrieved by May 9 may be discarded.

 Thanks to Our Artists